Coronavirus: UAE reports 1,538 Covid-19 cases, 1,411 recoveries, 4 deaths

-The UAE Ministry of Health and Prevention on Friday reported 1,008 cases of the Covid-19 coronavirus, along with 882 recoveries.
-Two deaths were also reported.
+The UAE Ministry of Health and Prevention on Saturday reported 1,538 cases of the Covid-19 coronavirus, along with 1,411 recoveries.
+Four deaths were also recorded

-The UAE has conducted over 9.13 million tests till date as part of the country's massive screening programmes to combat the spread of Covid-19.
+The UAE has conducted more than 11.44 million tests till date as part of the country's massive screening programmes to combat the spread of Covid-19.

 As the UAE leads global efforts in developing a Covid-19 vaccine, thousands of its residents and citizens have already taken a jab - either as clinical trial volunteers or frontliners.
 According to the latest study published in the Lancet Infectious Diseases journal, BBIBP-CorV vaccine for Covid-19, which is currently undergoing phase 3 trials in the UAE, was found to be safe and had produced an immune response in Phase I and II trials.
 The study pointed out that the results of the Phase III trials of BBIBP-CorV vaccine in Abu Dhabi will provide information on whether this vaccine is safe and efficacious against SARS-CoV-2 infection, and for how long the protective effect is maintained.